-I consider the contents of each painting to reflect a captured moment, the record of a genuine experience, and hope my works provide viewers with a window to the truth of their own being.
-These paintings have the potential to encourage a departure from the realm of the expected, and an experience that is defined by only its own essence.
+I consider the contents of each painting to reflect a captured moment - the record of a fleeting experience.
+I hope my work provides viewers with a window to the truth of their own being.